Classification in Equilibrium: Structure of Optimal Decision Rules: Introduction

-A related literature on performative prediction and outcome performativity \citep{PerdomoZrnicMendlerDunnerHardt2020,KimPerdomo23,HardtMendler-Dunner23} studies learning problems where model deployment changes the distribution of outcomes.
+A related literature on performative prediction and outcome performativity \citep{PerdomoZrnicMendlerDunnerHardt2020,KimPerdomo23,HardtMendler-Dunner23} studies learning problems where model deployment changes the data distribution.
 These models formalize both feature and outcome performativity, whereby predictions reshape the data they aim to predict.
 Equilibrium is defined by \textit{performative stability}, a fixed point where the model is optimal given the distribution it induces.
 Our framework differs in both mechanism and equilibrium concept.
-We micro-found individual responses as strategic choices that determine the induced distribution, and we characterize the global Stackelberg optimum rather than a local fixed point.
+We micro-found individual responses as strategic choices that determine the induced distribution of types in a population, and we characterize the global Stackelberg optimum rather than a local fixed point.
 Whereas outcome performativity describes unintentional feedback from model deployment, our analysis treats feedback as intentional and optimized.
-The classifier anticipates how behavior and prevalence will evolve and chooses its rule accordingly.
+The designer anticipates behavioral responses to classification and chooses its rule accordingly.

 Relative to these literatures, our contribution is to endogenize the population distribution itself and to characterize the globally optimal classification rule.
 Individual actions change both signals (features) and true type prevalence, generating a nonlinear mapping between the classifier's rule and the population it observes.
 Because behavioral responses enter the designer's problem nonlinearly, our framework can produce equilibria that the improvement-and-causality and performative stability frameworks cannot capture, including cases in which global accuracy is maximized by negative-threshold or two-cut rules.
 In short, our framework complements these literatures by deriving the global Stackelberg optimum when the informational environment itself evolves endogenously with the decision rule.